makersacademy/airport_challenge/docs/review.md

 ## Does it pass the tests?

-Please checkout your reviewee's code and run their tests.
-Read the code and try some manual feature tests in IRB.
-How easy is it to understand the structure of their code?
-How readable is their code?
-Did you need to make any cognitive leaps to 'get it'?
+* Please checkout your reviewee's code and run their tests. :white_check_mark:
+* Read the code and try some manual feature tests in IRB. :white_check_mark:
+* How easy is it to understand the structure of their code?
+* How readable is their code?
+* Did you need to make any cognitive leaps to 'get it'?

 ## Is the README useful?